Olen/homeassistant-plant/README.md

 > **Note**
 >
 > Version 2 of this integration will try to convert all `plant:` entries from `configuration.yaml` to the new format.
 After migration, you can (and should) remove your `plant:` entries from your YAML-configuration.
+> If something goes wrong during migration, delete all the plants from the UI, and correct any problems in your yaml config.
+Then they will be migrated again at next restart.
+Auto migration will not be done if there are existing plants of the new format alread.

 > **Warning**
 >